sharp0900/S4T2TM2/Design_Document.md

 	2. A list of all logs in database is displayed.
 	3. User can filter by contributing developer or task name to find the task they'd like to edit.
 	4. User selects task to edit and changes the timestamp manually.
-	5. This change is recorded in the database.
+	5. This change is recorded in the database and the user is notified that the change was successful.
 - **Flow of Events for Alternate Scenario**
 	1. If there are no logs to display, the program displays "None."
 	2. There is a cancel button users can click instead of editing.